Southfields: Demography

 According to the 2011 census the ward of Southfields had a population of 17,962.
 The population of the area is largely white in its ethnic origins, at 75.6%.

-The area is also home to a significant South African community, composed predominantly of young white immigrants who have left South Africa, for reasons of employment, career experience, money and travel, since finding employment at home became harder (following the introduction of Black Economic Empowerment).
+The area is also home to a significant white South African community.

 Transport

 The A3 trunk road runs south west towards Portsmouth and north east into central London along Southfields' northern edge; the district is bounded by the A218 (Merton Road) to the east and the A219 (Parkside Avenue) to the west.

-Southfields is served by bus routes 39 (Clapham Junction to Putney Bridge, operated by London General), 493 (Tooting Broadway to Richmond, operated by London General) and 156 (Vauxhall to Wimbledon, operated by Abellio London).
+Southfields is served by bus routes 39 (Clapham Junction to Putney Bridge, operated by London General), 493 (Tooting, St George’s Hospital to Richmond, operated by London General) and 156 (Vauxhall to Wimbledon, operated by Transport UK London Bus).

-Southfields tube station is in Travelcard Zone 3 of the London Underground network, situated between East Putney and Wimbledon Park on the Wimbledon branch of the District line.
+Southfields tube station is in London fare zone 3 of the London Underground network, situated between East Putney and Wimbledon Park on the Wimbledon branch of the District line.
 Southfields is the main London Underground station for the Wimbledon Tennis Championships.
 A five-minute walk takes spectators from Southfields Tube down Wimbledon Park Road to the All England Lawn Tennis and Croquet Club.

 Southfields is not served by the National Rail network; the nearest National Rail stations are Earlsfield, Wimbledon and Putney.

 Popular culture

-Part of the video for Shampoo's 1994 hit single 'Trouble' was filmed in Southfields.
+Part of the video for Shampoo's 1994 hit single ‘Trouble’ was filmed in Southfields.

 The former cinema premises on Wimbledon Park Road, most recently used as a snooker club were demolished following a successful planning application from the owners of the site, despite a three-year campaign by a local group to convert the building back to a local cinema, which would have been named The Southfields Plaza.

 In 1926, Southfields became home to London's first mosque.
 The Fazl Mosque, also known as the London Mosque, was built by the Ahmadiyya Muslim Community and served as the international headquarters of the community until 2019, when the headquarters moved to Farnham.

 The band Lawson's debut album was named after Chapman Square SW19.